 Machine translators analyse the structure of the original text, then break this text down into single words or short phrases that can be easily translated.
-Finally they reconstruct those single words or short phrases using exactly the same structure in the chosen target language.
+Finally, they reconstruct those single words or short phrases using exactly the same structure in the chosen target language.

-To the untrained eye the method described above may seem accurate, but the quality of the translation will invariably be far inferior to that of a human translation, with the majority of machine translators providing nothing more than a basic, literal, word-for- word translation.
+To the untrained eye, the method described above may seem accurate, but the quality of the translation will invariably be far inferior to that of a human translation, with the majority of machine translators providing nothing more than a basic, literal, word-for-word translation.
 The primary reason for this relates to issues with accuracy.
-This is principally because the grammatical structure and style of each language is different, elements that are crucial to successful translation, which machine translators do not take into account.
+This is principally because the grammatical structure and style of each language are different, elements that are crucial to successful translation, which machine translators do not take into account.
 Although this kind of result may be comprehensible enough, it will never sound natural or fluent and it is unlikely to be grammatically accurate.
 The translated version may even have detracted away from the originally intended meaning.
 This can be of particular issue for businesses that generally require translated documents and marketing material for a more public and formal audience.
 This hampering of the concept of ‘communication without barriers’ can present a significant reputational risk to such businesses, which could further lead to damage to professional relationships and loss of revenue and profit streams.

 The Human Touch

 It is for these reasons that human analysis of language is imperative.
 Human translators will either be native speakers or at the very least fluent in the target language.
-They are generally au fait with the different linguistic nuances that should be taken into consideration in order to produce a translation which strikes the right tone and meaning.
-Most translators are also usually highly-qualified specifically in the field of translation and they often work in their chosen fields in translation-focused roles.
+They are generally au fait with the different linguistic nuances that should be taken into consideration in order to produce a translation that strikes the right tone and meaning.
+Most translators are also usually highly qualified specifically in the field of translation and they often work in their chosen fields in translation-focused roles.
 This means that formal and technical styles of translation are far superior to anything that can be produced by machine.
 This is particularly evident where machine-based translators often leave the words or phrases in the original language if they cannot find a suitable translation.

 The main issue with human translation is the time it can take to produce an accurate translation, particularly when compared with the speed of its machine-based counterpart.
 However, what is lost in time is gained several-fold in quality and reliability.

 The inadequacies in capability and quality associated with machine translations mean that they may only be justifiably used to understand the general meaning of texts and emails.
 But what use is that?
-The only way to genuinely achieve quality, reliability and accuracy in translation is not through shortcuts, but through the experience, knowledge, skill and technique that comes with a highly-qualified translator who has a professional eye and a rigorous knowledge of the subtleties of language.
-In this case there is no substitute for human intervention.
+The only way to genuinely achieve quality, reliability, and accuracy in translation is not through shortcuts, but through the experience, knowledge, skill, and technique that comes with a highly qualified translator who has a professional eye and a rigorous knowledge of the subtleties of language.
+In this case, there is no substitute for human intervention.